Aryeh Eldad

 Aryeh Eldad (אריה אלדד; born 1 May 1950) is an Israeli physician, politician and former medical officer.

 Born in Tel Aviv, Eldad is a professor of medicine, and was head of the plastic surgery and burns unit at the Hadassah Medical Center.
 He was a member of the Knesset from 2003 to 2013 for the National Union, and from 2012 for Otzma LeYisrael, which he co-founded.
-He was formerly a chief medical officer, and the senior commander of the Israeli Defense Forces medical corps.
+He was formerly a chief medical officer, and the senior commander of the Israel Defense Forces medical corps.

 Biography

 Eldad was born in Tel Aviv on 1 May 1950.
 As a child, he was a voice actor in radio plays for Israeli state radio.
 He is married, with five children.
 His father, Israel Eldad, was a well-known Israeli public thinker, and formerly one of the leaders of the militant underground group Lehi.
 Aryeh Eldad is a resident of the Israeli settlement of Kfar Adumim, and was a Brigadier-General (reserves) in the Israel Defense Forces.